awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 ### Template Role

-The `TimestreamLambdaRole` is the role used by the template in order to permit AWS lambda and APIGateway deployment.
+The `TimestreamLambdaRole` is the role used by the template in order to permit AWS lambda and API Gateway deployment.
 See [README#IAM Role and Policy Configuration](../README.md#iam-role-and-policy-configuration) for the json role used.

 ## Conclusion